SmokinCaterpillar/pypet/README.md

 * Support for **multiprocessing**, *pypet* can run your simulations in parallel

+* **Analyse** your data on-the-fly during multiprocessing for adaptive exploration of the parameter space

 * **Dynamic Loading**, load only the parts of your data you currently need

 * **Resume** a crashed or halted simulation